Schimpff's home Schimpff's Confectionery

 Warren and Jill Schimpff

-In 1990, Warren Schimpff, one of Weber's sons, and his wife, Jill Wagner Schimpff, bought the candy business from Catherine's estate in order to be able to celebrate the centennial anniversary and to maintain the Schimpff family's candy legacy.
+In 1990, Warren Schimpff, one of Weber's sons, and his wife, Jill Wagner Schimpff, bought the candy business from Aunt Catherine's estate in order to be able to celebrate the centennial anniversary and to maintain the Schimpff family's candy legacy.

 History | Candy Store | Local Candy | Museum | Location | Contact Us | Links | Home